MakerAndCoder/docs/en/hardwares/rtc.md

 str(rtc.datetime()[2])
 ```

+ <br><br>
-- Get the current date and time, and use index [2] to extract the date, then convert it to string format.
+- Get the current date and time, and use index [3] to extract the weekday, then convert it to string format.
 <img class="blockly_svg" src="https://makerandcoder.com/MCLab/blockly/hardwares/rtc/uiflow_block_rtc_week.svg">

 ```python
 str(rtc.datetime()[3])
 ```

+ <br><br>
-- Get the current date and time, and use index [3] to extract the weekday, then convert it to string format.
+- Get the current date and time, and use index [4] to extract the hour, then convert it to string format.
 <img class="blockly_svg" src="https://makerandcoder.com/MCLab/blockly/hardwares/rtc/uiflow_block_rtc_hour.svg">

 ```python
 str(rtc.datetime()[4])
 ```

+ <br><br>
-- Get the current date and time, and use index [4] to extract the hour, then convert it to string format.
+- Get the current date and time, and use index [5] to extract the minute, then convert it to string format.

 <img class="blockly_svg" src="https://makerandcoder.com/MCLab/blockly/hardwares/rtc/uiflow_block_rtc_minute.svg">